 - 25 miles per hour in business and residential districts and school zones.12

 These speed limits are different than absolute speed limits.
-If a driver is driving faster than a “prima facie” speed limit, it doesn’t necessarily mean that he is speeding and in violation of the law.
+If you are driving faster than a “prima facie” speed limit, it does not necessarily mean that you are speeding and in violation of the law.

-A driver can challenge a prima facie speeding citation by showing that he was not in violation of the basic speeding law.
-This means he must show that his speed was safe and reasonable under the given circumstances.
-If the driver cannot do this, he is in violation of California Vehicle Code 22352 VC.13
+You can challenge a prima facie speeding citation by showing that you were not in violation of the basic speeding law.
+This means you must show that your speed was safe and reasonable under the given circumstances.
+If you cannot do this, you are in violation of California Vehicle Code 22352 VC.13

 3. What are the penalties for a 22350 VC ticket?

-There are three possible consequences if a driver violates Vehicle Code 22350 VC or drives in excess of a speed limit.
+There are three possible consequences if you violate Vehicle Code 22350 VC or drive in excess of a maximum speed limit.
 These are:

 - Speeding tickets and driving license suspension

 - Possible negligence in any resulting auto accident

 3.1 Do I receive a speeding ticket or get my license suspended?